ux-at-icfnext/samhsa-v4/docs/pages/elements/accordion.md

 <a name="functionality"></a>
 ### Functionality
 On each OnClick/OnTap of an accordion, it will open and close.
 Entire accordion should be interactive.
+Only one accordion will be open at a time, when another accordion is selected to open, the previous selection will close.

 <a name="accessibility"></a>